Inagural CLSER Research Fellows

 ~The Craft of Research**

-In 2014 the inaugural group of CLSER faculty research fellows kicked off the CLSER research agenda.
+Back in 2014, the inaugural group of CLSOR faculty research fellows kicked off the CLSOR research agenda.
 Below are the original fellowship abstracts.
-While many more fellowships have been completed since this time, we invite you to read about these first projects and reflect on how CLSER fellowships started, and continue to enrichen, our community of scholars.
+While many more fellowships have been completed since this time, we invite you to read about these first projects and reflect on how CLSOR fellowships started, and continue to enrichen, our community of scholars.

 Dr. Walker Karraa